ICAPP Child and Adolescent Psychoanalytic Psychotherapy Courses

 Along with theoretical seminars, clinical seminars are presented where session material is discussed to enable a deep understanding of clinical practice as it applies to theory.

-Applying for ICAPP Training
+Applying for ICAPP Courses

 Applicants are required to have graduate qualifications such as psychology, social work, medical qualifications, or be professionals from another field.